Stay in Touch

 This will depend on several factors, such as cam design, shots fired and your maintenance routine.
 With good maintenance, a target or 3D shooter should replace the strings and cables every year and the average bow hunter every two years.

 We recommend Fast Flight Plus for Olympic recurve bows.
 This string provides a softer release versus other comparable strings available.
 For older style traditional recurve bows, which do not have reinforce limb tips, we recommend our B-50 Dacron material.

 For end loops and end serving – 1D or Mini Serving work well.
-For areas which are prone to serving separation we suggest you use Fusion end serving.
-Bullwhip also works very well for tight end servings and is offered in a variety of colors.
+For areas which are prone to serving separation we suggest you use Bullwhip serving.
+Bullwhip works very well for tight end servings and is offered in black.
 For center serving, Diamondback is the preferred serving in the industry.

 All Brownell materials are developed with speed and durability in mind.
 As a general rule, the more durable the material, the slower it will be.
 There’s only a 3 to 6 fps variance from the slowest to the fastest Brownell material.